fossas/fossa-cli/docs/references/strategies/languages/golang/gomodules.md

 This strategy will attempt to fill in transitive dependencies by calling out to Go tools.
-If it fails for `fossa analyze` is invoked with `--static-analysis-only`, it will report what it found in `go.mod` without any transitive dependencies.
+If it fails or `fossa analyze` is invoked with `--static-analysis-only`, the strategy will report what it found in `go.mod` without any transitive dependencies.

 ## FAQ